Foreword by Architect and Designers

-The basement holds a parking garage with an exit onto Musílkova St. The interior layout is extremely important, and optimal furnishings have been verified in drawings.
-With an awareness of the great significance greenery has today, front gardens were added to the ground floor units, terraces on the highest floors.
+The basement holds a parking garage with an exit onto Musílkova St. The interior layout is extremely important and therefore, optimal furnishings have been verified in drawings.
+Since we realize the importance of greenery nowadays, front gardens were added to the ground floor units and terraces to the highest floors

 Ing.
 Tomáš Šantavý, architect